The question has been raised as to just what does our God and His Son reside in when They come down to earth to start the millennium?

 In my mind, the Bible establishes that there will be a physical temple for God and Christ to return to at the end of the six thousand years of Satan’s rule.
 The key Scriptures that I have found to establish that are, Ezekiel 43:1-7, Mal 3:1-5; 2 Thes 2:4; Rev 11:1,2.
 Ezekiel 43 establishes the fact that God will spend time in the temple and will have a throne there.
 But will this man made – stone and mortar – temple be suitable for God and Christ to dwell in exclusively for the next 1000 years?
 The indications are that it isn’t, and God the Father has a much better solution already in mind.

 Let’s go back to the basics for a moment.
 As best we understand it today, the Bible is mainly for, and about, the 7000 years after the Genesis “creation” events.
 This week of seven “1000 year” days is further broken down into six days or 6000 years under Satan as “the god of this world”, and then 1000 years under God as the Creator and Christ as “King of Kings and Lord of Lords”.
-So that the billions of people who missed out on being part of the first resurrection, can see and appreciate the difference in the world when God’s laws are obeyed by the majority, the 1000-year rule of Christ will produce some stunning results.
+The 1000-year rule of Christ will produce some stunning results.
 Hence, it is only fitting that God be housed in something greater than what man can make today.

 The Scriptures tell us that the new City of Jerusalem in the World Tomorrow, is something far greater than what we have come to know as cities in the history of mankind so far.
 Rev 3:12 and Rev 21:2,3 tell us that it is a city made by God, and is brought down to the earth.
 There is no actual temple area within the city, but God the Father and Jesus Christ are themselves the temple (Rev 21:22).
 I take this to mean that the new City of Jerusalem is the home and temple of those who are resurrected as spirit beings (Heb 12:23).
 The temple for the physical humans on earth is situated just to the north of the city (Ezek 48:9-20).
 This New Jerusalem is described in Rev 21:9-27, and is a thing of such beauty and splendour that it is hard for us to imagine today.